scimusmn/node-cueserver/README.md

 ### Getting started
-  - This assumes you already have a CueServer set up with two Cues (1 and 2).
-  - Connect ethernet cable from computer to CueServer.
+  - Connect CueServer to computer by ethernet.
+  - In CueServer's Network menu, ensure DHCP is set to `On`.
-  - Read IP address from the CueServer menu.
+  - Copy down IP address displayed on CueServer.
+  - Access admin screen from computer by pointing browser to this IP address.
   - Update IP address in `index.js` to match.
+  - Run `node install`
+  - Run `node index`

 The CueServer listens from incoming UDP packets on port **52737**.
 The CueServer expects the messages in simple ASCII text format.